-Under the EO Act, the VEOHRC is able to issue practice guidelines on any matter related to equal opportunity law (s 148).
+Under the EO Act (s 148), the VEOHRC can issue practice guidelines on any matter related to equal opportunity law.
 Practice guidelines are not legally binding but may be taken into account by a court or tribunal (s 149).

-•Guideline: Transgender people and sport > Complying with the EO Act
+•Transgender people and sport: Complying with the EO Act

-•Guideline: Transgender people at work > Complying with the EO Act in employment
+•Transgender people at work: Complying with the EO Act in employment

-These can be downloaded from www.humanrightscommission.vic.gov.au under “Resources and Publications”.
+These can be downloaded from the VEOHRC’s website (www.humanrightscommission.vic.gov.au).